Chatham, Cape Cod Historic Preservation

 Town of Chatham Land Bank Committee: This town-appointed committee is charged with the collection of money for purchasing and preserving open space for passive recreation.
 Since 1999, using funds collected through the Cape Cod Open Space Land Acquisition Program, over $9,500,000 has been allocated to protect approximately 140 acres critical to maintaining Chatham’s environmental and historical landscape character.

-Cape Cod Commercial Hook Fishermen’s Association: This ten-year-old non-profit environmental organization was created by local fishermen to ensure managed sustainability of the enduring local fishing industry.
-Along with protecting healthy oceans and New England coastal communities, the Association’s is focused on four main program areas: fisheries reform campaign (policy), cooperative research (science), community outreach and education (education), and community-based fisheries management (alternative fisheries governance).
-The Association encourages understanding and cooperation between fishermen, scientists, environmentalists, policy makers and the general public.
-Its annual Hookers Ball raises awareness and funds.
+Cape Cod Commercial Fishermen’s Alliance: This ten-year-old non-profit environmental organization was created by local fishermen to ensure managed sustainability of the enduring local fishing industry.
+Along with protecting healthy oceans and New England coastal communities, the Alliance is focused on four main program areas: fisheries reform campaign (policy), cooperative research (science), community outreach and education (education), and community-based fisheries management (alternative fisheries governance).
+The Alliance encourages understanding and cooperation between fishermen, scientists, environmentalists, policy makers and the general public.
+The Alliance's annual Hookers Ball raises awareness and funds.

 Friends of Pleasant Bay: Local activist organization founded 21 years ago, now over 1,000 members strong, which petitioned the Massachusetts Executive Office of Environmental Affairs to designate Pleasant Bay an “area of critical environmental concern.”

 Community Boating and Rowing Program: An outgrowth of the Friends of Pleasant Bay, the free and public sailing and rowing program provides summer opportunities for locals and visitors to enjoy passive (non-engine) boating, safety, and environmental awareness.